by Andrea M. Darcy

 If it’s abuse you are dealing with, regardless if you are the abused or the abuser, do reach out for support.
 Abuse tends to be an addictive pattern.
 Unless we admit we are powerless in our efforts to stop accepting abuse or abusing others, the pattern tends to continue.
 Support can help you finally end the cycle and find the strength to make better choices.

 Want to speak to a therapist about your relationship?
 Harley Therapy connects you with some of the best couples counsellors in London.
-Or try our new platform, connecting you with therapists right across the UK via Skype counselling.
+Or try our new platform, connecting you with therapists right across the UK via Online therapy.

 Still have a question about ‘should I end my relationship?’
 Or have something you want to share with other readers?
 Use the public comment box below.

 Andrea M. Darcy is a mental health and wellbeing expert and personal development teacher with training in person-centred counselling and coaching, as well as a popular psychology writer.
 Follow her on Instagram for useful life tips @am_darcy